DCAN-Labs/dcan_rtd/docs/index.md

-# Developmental Cognition and Neuroimaging (DCAN) Lab
+# Developmental Cognition and Neuroimaging (DCAN) Labs

 ## About Us